UMCUGenetics/targetclone/README.md

 ```
 The output files will be written to the ../Examples/Example1/Output/ folder.
 Example1.txt contains the AF and SNV measurements.
 The third argument should point to the location containing the real output data, to which the output will be compared to test the error rates.

+Processed data of the real datasets used in the paper can also be found under Examples folder.

 ## Settings

 All settings of TargetClone can be updated in settings.py (found alongside main.py in the TargetClone directory), in which the settings are further detailed.